-Silk is, from its nature, more susceptible of absorbing moisture than any other fibrous article.
-In fact, it approaches in this respect to the quality of sponge: well-dried silk, when placed in a damp situation, will very rapidly absorb five or six per cent. of moisture; and, being very dear and being always sold by weight, this property gives large opportunity for fraud; yet it is not the only channel for mal-practices.
-Silk, as spun by the silk-worm, contains amongst its fibres, in very minute portions, a quantity of resin, sugar, salt, &c, to the extent generally of twenty-four per cent. of the entire weight.
+From its nature silk is more susceptible of absorbing moisture than any other fibrous article.
+In fact it approaches in this respect to the quality of sponge.
+Welldried silk, when placed in a damp situation, will very rapidly absorb five or six per cent. of moisture, and, being very dear, and being always sold by weight, this property gives large opportunity for fraud.
+Yet this is not the only channel for malpractices.
+Silk as spun by the silkworm contains among its fibres in very minute portions a quantity of resin, sugar, salt, &c., to the extent generally of twenty four per cent. of the entire weight.
+This peculiarity leads to the fraudulent admixture of further quantities of gum, sugar, and even fatty substances, to give weight to the article; consequently, when a dealer or manufacturer sends a quantity of raw silk to a throwster to be spun into silk-thread, it is no unusual thing to find it heavily charged with adulterate matters.

-twenty-four per cent. of the entire weight.

-This peculiarity leads to the fraudulent admixture of further quantities of gum, sugar, and even of fatty substances, to give weight to the article; consequently when a dealer or manufacturer sends a quantity of raw silk to a throwster to be spun into silk thread, it is no unusual thing to find it heavily charged with adulterate matters.
 When he sends that silk to be dyed he will find out the loss, provided the dyer does not follow up the system by further adulteration.

-The presence of foreign substances in the silk, is fatal to proper dyeing; hence the dyer proceeds to get rid of them by means of boiling the silk in soap and water.
-As silk thread becomes charged with foreign matters to various degrees, given weights of several samples will contain very different lengths.
-In this way manufacturers are often deceived in the produce of various parcels of thrown silks after coming from the loom.
+The presence of foreign substances is fatal to proper dyeing; hence the dyer proceeds to get rid of them by boiling the silk in soap and water.

-In our own country, great as have been the strides made by most branches of manufacture, the silk spinner or weaver has quietly borne all these evils and disappointments in deepest ignorance of the Chemistry of Silk, and perhaps believing that "Where ignorance is bliss, its folly to be wise."
-He, alone, of all the workers, has neglected to seek the friendly aid of the chemist.

-Possibly it is this indifference to science, which has left the silk manufacturer so far behind every other son of industry.
-It is notorious that, whilst our cotton, linen, and woollen manufactories have been multiplied ten-fold during the last score of years, those of silk goods have made scarcely any progress.
-The manufacturers are themselves perfectly aware of this startling fact, and it was but a few months since that a memorial was presented from them to the legislature, praying that all remaining protection on their goods might be removed, as the only hope of giving a new vitality to their slumbering trade.

-The truth is, that Frenchmen are more keenly alive to the value of science in connection with manufacture than ourselves.
-Whilst our silk manufacturers have gone on upon the old well-beaten track, those of France have enlisted in their behalf the services of the chemist, who has brought their raw material as completely under his analytical control as subtle gas or ponderous ore.
+As silk-thread becomes charged with foreign matters in various degrees, given weights of several samples will contain very different lengths.
+In this way manufacturers are often deceived in the produce of various parcels of thrown silk after it has come from the loom.
+In our own country, great as have been the strides made by most branches of manufacture, the silk-spinner or weaver has quietly borne all these evils and disappointments, in deepest ignorance of the chemistry of silk.
+Possibly it is this indifference to science that has left the silk manufacturer so far behind every other son of industry.
+It is notorious that whilst our cotton, linen, and woollen manufactories have been multiplied tenfold during the last twenty years, those of silk goods have made scarcely any progress.
+The manufacturers were themselves perfectly aware of this startling fact, and it was not many years ago that a memorial from them was presented to the Legislature, praying that all remaining protection on their goods might be removed, as the only hope of giving new activity to their slumbering trade.
+The truth is that Frenchmen are more keenly alive to the value of science in connection with manufacture than ourselves.
+Whilst our silk manufacturers have gone on upon the old wellbeaten track, those of France have enlisted in their behalf the services of the chemist, who has brought their raw material as completely under his analytical control as subtle gas or ponderous ore.
 He has demonstrated to a nicety that its relative purity, its strength, its elasticity, its durability, its structure, the very size and weight of each separate fibre, may be shown and registered with precision and certainty.
-He tells the manufacturer the actual amount of latent moisture contained in a pound of silk; he shows him how much natural gum, resin, and sugar, every bale comprises : he points out how much lighter his thread should be after the processes of spinning and dyeing; and, more valuable still, he indicates the most profitable use to which every bale of raw silk is applicable: that whilst one parcel is best adapted for the manufacture of satin, another may be better employed for plain silk, another for velvet, and so on to the end.
+He tells the manufacturer the actual amount of latent moisture contained in a pound of silk; he shows him how much natural gum, resin, and sugar each bale comprises; he points out how much lighter his thread should be after the processes of spinning and dyeing; and, more valuable still, he indicates the most profitable use to which every bale of raw silk is applicable; that whilst one parcel is best adapted for the manufacture of satin, another may be better employed for plain silk, another for velvet, and so on to the end.